NNpackages/NNtable/README.md

 The Stub of an `NNTable()` is defined by the function `addGroupedColumns()`.
 For example `addGroupedColumns("PARAM", "AVISIT", "SUMMARY", name = "The column name")` will nest the values of column `SUMMARY` under the values of column `AVISIT`, which in turn is nested under the values of column `PARAM`.
-The name of the columns is `The column name`.
+The name of the column is `The column name`.

 This is exemplified below where columns `A`, `B`, and `C` are grouped together in the stub under a column name indicated by the pink strip.